miya0001/simple-map/readme.txt

 * Markers can be added using address or lat/long.
 * Display static map for iPhone automatically.
 * oEmbed Support.

+= Arguments =

+* width: Width of the map.
+Default value is "100%".
+* height: Height of the map.
+Default value is "200px".
+* zoom: Zoom of the map.
+Default value is "16".
+* breakpoint: If display is narrower than this value, this plugin will display static map.
+Default value is "480".
+* addr: Address of the map you want to place.
+* lat: Lat of the map you want to place.
+* lng: Lng of the map you want to place.
+* infowindow: If you want to open infoWindow by Default, please set "open".

+If you will set lat/lng and address, this plugin give  priority to lat/lng.

+= Filter Hooks =

+This plugin has some filter hooks for customize default.

+* simplemap_default_width
+* simplemap_default_height
+* simplemap_default_zoom
+* simplemap_default_breakpoint
+* simplemap_default_infowindow

+`add_filter( 'simplemap_default_zoom', function(){
+    return 10; // Default zoom is 10
+} );`

 = Translators =